isomerpages/moe-standrewjuniorsch/_department/PE, Art & Music.md

 ---
 #### Programmes

-The PE, Art & Music Department seeks to develop in all saints a love and appreciation of sports, physical exercise, art and music to lead a well-balanced lifestyle.
+The PE, Art & Music Department seeks to develop in all saints a love and appreciation of sports, physical exercise, art, and music to lead a well-balanced lifestyle.

 ##### (i) PHE Syllabus

-P1 to P4 pupils learn skills in the domains of Athletics, Dance, Games & Sports, Gymnastics, Physical Health Education and Outdoor Education.
+P1 to P4 pupils learn skills in the domains of Athletics, Dance, Games & Sports, Gymnastics, Physical Health Education (PHE), and Outdoor Education.

 ##### (ii) Programme for Active Learning (PAL)

-P1 to P2 pupils participate in a whole year programme exploring, experiencing and expressing themselves in the domains of Outdoor Education, Performance Arts, Sports & Games and Visual Arts.
+P1 to P2 pupils participate in a whole year programme exploring, experiencing, and expressing themselves in the domains of Outdoor Education, Performance Arts, Sports & Games and Visual Arts.

 ##### (iii) Saints Games Day